gitbra/pwic/README.md

 ### For the readers

 - Access with a user account on both desktop and mobile devices
-- Light user interface illustrated with emojis
+- Lightweight user interface illustrated with emojis
 - Dark mode
-- Homogeneous look and feel of the pages
+- Homogeneous look and feel across the pages
+- Encyclopedic mode to browse the latest (non-)validated revisions only
 - Automatic summary of the page
 - In-text search with inclusion, exclusion, hash tags and special keywords
 - Highlight of the lines of code
+- Export of a page to OpenDocument (*.odt)
 - Export of a page to Markdown
-- Export of a page to OpenDocument (*.odt)
 - Share by link
 - Share by email
 - Internationalization (English only for now)